 can lead to signs in an adult or child (for example, birth defects).
 There are hundreds

-easier to study the enzyme itself (the gene product).
+enzyme itself instead of the gene mutation.
 The approach depends on the disorder.

 fluid, or other tissue sample, depending on the disorder.

 Protein truncation studies

 involves looking at the protein a gene makes to see if it is shorter than normal.

-Sometimes a mutation in a gene causes it to make a protein that is truncated (shortened).
+Sometimes a mutation in a gene causes it to make a protein that is shortened (truncated).

 With the protein truncation test, it is possible to "measure" the length of the protein

 the gene is making to see if it is the right size or shortened.
 Protein truncation

-studies can be performed on a blood sample.
+studies can be done on a blood sample.
 These types of studies are often done for disorders

 in which the known mutations most often lead to shortened proteins.